Teaching Children Good Manners

 29)

-Allah also addressed His Messenger (PBUH) saying: "And were you to
+Allah also addressed His Messenger (PBUH) saying: "And

 be harsh and hard-hearted, they would have broken away from you."